 8. Buy Star-rated Appliances and Use LED bulbs

-Energy Star rated appliances like washers, furnaces, refrigerators, water heater, etc. use a fraction of the energy as compared to their non-rated counterparts.
+Energy Star-rated appliances like washers, furnaces, refrigerators, water heaters, etc. use a fraction of the energy as compared to their non-rated counterparts.
 It’s a one-time investment, but you can reap the benefit by paying lesser energy bills throughout the year.

-Planning to replace your old appliances with the new one, look for the energy star logo when buying the appliances.
+Planning to replace your old appliances with new ones, look for the energy star logo when buying the appliances.

 We can’t ignore the contribution of air conditioners to the overall high electric bills.
 AC consumes the most significant part of your monthly energy usage.

 To minimize the usage without any discomfort, you can use a fan to spread the cold air.
-This way, you can get the same temperature in each and every corner
+This way, you can get the same temperature in every corner

 9. Switch off Appliances and Electronics When not in Use

-Appliances and electronic gadgets like cell phones, laptops, speakers consume less power and have a minimal impact on the overall electric bill.
-However, some devices have a considerable effect on the monthly utility bills.
-Few of them are:-
+Appliances and electronic gadgets like cell phones, laptops, and speakers consume less power and have a minimal impact on the overall electric bill.
+However, some devices have a considerable effect on monthly utility bills.
+A few of them are:-

 2. Desktop computers